 Still, a major political problem in Brazil is a high number of incompetent parties without valid programs.
 Their coalitions have so far only lasted for a short time.
-The confusingly high number of small parties and mainly the corruption causes frustration, mistrust, and a politically very unstable situation.
+The confusingly high number of small parties and mainly the corruption cause frustration, mistrust, and a politically very unstable situation.

 Things didn’t get really better as Jair Messias Bolsonaro entered the political stage.
 And yes, his second name is actually messias which is beyond hilarious.

-Bolsonaro pursuits right-wing and neoliberal politics.
+Bolsonaro pursued right-wing and neoliberal politics.
 He gained attention mainly with misogynistic, homophobic, racist, and anti-scientific statements.
 Also, he is defending the Brazilian military dictatorship.
 Needless to say that his political friends and allies have been people like Donald Trump.